 - Purpose and Scope

-The purpose of the Faculty Assembly is to advise the Dean of Faculty and the President on matters affecting the welfare of the College, and to ensure effective faculty participation in College governance.
+The purpose of the Faculty Assembly is to advise the Chief Academic Officer and the President on matters affecting the welfare of the College, and to ensure effective faculty participation in College governance.

 - The Faculty Assembly will achieve this purpose by facilitating communication and collaboration between faculty and administration, and by promoting the welfare of students, faculty, and members of the College community in general.
 This includes, but is not limited to, studying issues, and recommending policies to the administration.
 It involves participating in the development of educational, curricular, research, and service components of the work of the College.